j0ma/hesari-adfree/README.md

 ### To-Do
 As with most hobby projects, this script is a work in progress.
 Here are some future ideas I will implement and consider:
 - When choosing an article, typing in <code>0</code> will actually return the last article because of Python's indexing functionality.
+This is an easy fix, though.
-This needs to be fixed ASAP. (lol :D)
+(lol :D)
+- <code>nyt.fi</code> XPath needs fixing.
+It's tied to the name of the article, so another easy fix.
 - Implement "go back to previous view" -type functionality
 - Some other formatting for article text, e.g. Markdown?